UKCloud/documentation/articles/portal/ptl-ref-portal-api.md

 Returns information about the progress of a specific vOrg build.

 > [!NOTE]
-> This API endpoint is available only in Region 5 and 6 (for information about regions, see [*Understanding sites, regions and zones*](../other/other-ref-sites-regions-zones.md)).
+> This API endpoint is available in regions 5, 6, 13 and 14 (for information about regions, see [*Understanding sites, regions and zones*](../other/other-ref-sites-regions-zones.md)).

 ### Request